Symmetries of statistics on lattice paths between two boundaries: Flagged semistandard Young tableaux and -triangulations

 A \Dfn{$k$-triangulation} of a convex $n$-gon is a maximal set of diagonals such that no $k+1$ of them mutually cross.
 In particular, a $1$-triangulation is a triangulation in the usual sense.
 Note that every $k$-triangulation contains all the diagonals between vertices at distance $k$ or less, where distance is the number of sides of the polygon that separate the two vertices.
 We call these \Dfn{trivial} diagonals, and we disregard them when computing the degree of a vertex.
 The \Dfn{neighbors} of a vertex are then the vertices connected to it by a nontrivial diagonal.

 It was shown in~\cite{MR1931939,MR1756126} that all $k$-triangulations of a convex $n$-gon have the same number $k(n-2k-1)$ of nontrivial diagonals.
-Jakob Jonsson~\cite{Jonsson2005} proved that the number of $k$-triangulations of an $n$-gon is given by the $k\times k$ determinant of Catalan numbers $\det(C_{n-i-j})_{i,j=1}^k$.
-Denoting by $\D_n^k$ the set $\P^k(T,B)$ where $T=N^{n-2k-1} E^{n-2k-1}$ and $B=(E N)^{n-2k-1}$, the above determinant is also known to equal $|\D_n^k|$, by the Lindstr\"om-Gessel-Viennot method~\cite{GesselViennot1985}.
+Jonsson~\cite{Jonsson2005} proved that the number of $k$-triangulations of an $n$-gon is given by the $k\times k$ determinant of Catalan numbers $\det(C_{n-i-j})_{i,j=1}^k$.
+Denoting by $\D_n^k$ the set $\P^k(T,B)$ where $T=N^{n-2k-1} E^{n-2k-1}$ and $B=(E N)^{n-2k-1}$, the above determinant is also known to equal $|\D_n^k|$, by the Lindstr\"om--Gessel--Viennot method~\cite{GesselViennot1985}.
 The elements of $\D_n^k$ are $k$-fans of Dyck paths of semilength $n-2k$ (or, in the terminology from Section~\ref{sec:watermelon}, watermelon configurations with deviation~$0$).
 There are several well-known bijections between $1$-triangulations and Dyck paths.
-For $k=2$, the first bijection between $2$-triangulations and pairs of noncrossing Dyck paths was given in~\cite{Elizalde2006}.
-For general $k$, a bijection between $k$-triangulations of the $n$-gon and $\D_n^k$ has been recently found by Luis Serrano and Christian Stump~\cite{SerranoStump2010}.
+For $k=2$, the first bijection between $2$-triangulations and pairs of non-crossing Dyck paths was given in~\cite{Elizalde2006}.
+For general $k$, a bijection between $k$-triangulations of the $n$-gon and $\D_n^k$ has been recently found by Serrano and Stump~\cite{SerranoStump2010}.

-Nicol\'as~\cite[Conjecture~1]{Nicolas2009} discovered experimentally that the distribution of degrees of $k$ consecutive vertices in a $k$-triangulation of a convex $n$-gon equals the distribution of $(h_0,h_1,\dots,h_{k-1})$ over $\D_n^k$.
-Serrano and Stump's bijection~\cite[Theorem~4.4]{SerranoStump2010} proves an important special case of this conjecture: the degree of any given vertex in the set of $k$-triangulations of a convex $n$-gon is equidistributed with the number of top contacts of the upper path in $\D_n^k$.
+Nicol\'as~\cite[Conjecture~1]{Nicolas2009} discovered experimentally that the distribution of degrees of $k$ consecutive vertices over the set of $k$-triangulations of a convex $n$-gon equals the distribution of $(h_0,h_1,\dots,h_{k-1})$ over $\D_n^k$.
+This is stated as Conjecture~\ref{conj:carlos} above.
+Serrano and Stump's bijection~\cite[Theorem~4.4]{SerranoStump2010} proves a special case of this conjecture: the degree of any given vertex in the set of $k$-triangulations of a convex $n$-gon is equidistributed with the number of top contacts of the upper path in $\D_n^k$.

-As it turns out, much more is true.
-We are able to prove Nicol\'as' conjecture by constructing a new bijection between tuples of paths and certain semistandard Young tableaux.
-In the rest of this section, let $T=N^y E^x$ and let $B$ be a path from the origin to $(x,y)$.
+To prove Conjecture~\ref{conj:carlos} in full generality, we construct a new bijection between tuples of paths and certain semistandard Young tableaux.
+In the rest of this section, let $T=N^y E^x$ and let $B$ be a path from the origin to $(x,y)$, weakly below $T$ and ending with a north step.
 The region enclosed by $T$ and $B$ can then be interpreted in an obvious way as the Young diagram (in English notation) of a partition $\lambda=\lambda(T,B)$.
-The parts of $\lambda$ are the lengths of the rows of the diagram, from top to bottom, so that $x\ge\lambda_1\ge\lambda_2\ge\dots\ge\lambda_y\ge0$.
+The parts of $\lambda$ are the lengths of the rows of the diagram, from top to bottom, so that $x=\lambda_1\ge\lambda_2\ge\dots\ge\lambda_y\ge0$.

 Recall that a filling of such a diagram with positive integer entries is called a \Dfn{Young tableau of shape $\lambda$}, and that such a tableau is called \Dfn{semistandard} (a \Dfn{SSYT} for short) if the entries in its rows are weakly increasing and the entries in its columns are strictly increasing.
 A Young tableau (or simply tableau, from now on) is called \Dfn{$k$-flagged} if the entries of row $r$ are at most $k+r$ for every $r$.
 Finally, the \Dfn{weight} of a tableau is $\mu=(\mu_1,\mu_2,\dots)$ where $\mu_i$ is the number of entries equal to $i$.